Nara-Network/nara-stable-ovault/USDE_OVAULT_README.md

 The new implementation combines both into:

-- `USDeOVault.sol`: ERC4626 vault with integrated minting
+- `USDe.sol`: ERC4626 vault with integrated minting
 - `MultiCollateralToken.sol`: Underlying collateral management

 ### Key Improvements